robert-westenberger/knowledgebase/computer-science/algorithms/algorithmic-problems.md

 Given a m x n matrix grid which is sorted in non-increasing order both row-wise and column-wise, return the number of negative numbers in grid.
 ### First attempt
 Once we find the first occurence of a negative number within a row, know that all numbers to the right in the same row and below it in the same column are negative.

+The approach is, starting from the first row, to use binary search to scan for the first negative.
+Once the first negative is found, subsequent rows are searched with the upper limit as the index of the first negative number in the current row.
+In other words, once a negative number is found, that entire column for subsequent rows is never searched.
 ```
 function findIndexOfFirstNegative(arr: number[], arrHigh: number) {
   let low = 0;